munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 }
 ```

-Now we can parse prefix expressions, postfix, infix, and even mixfix.
+Now we can parse prefix, postfix, infix, and even mixfix expressions.
 With a
-pretty small amount of code, we can parse expressions like `a + (b ? c! :
+pretty small amount of code, we can parse complex nested expressions like `a +
--d)`.
+(b ? c! : -d)`.
 We're done, right?
-Well… almost.
+Well... almost.

-## Excuse You, Aunt Sally
+## Excuse you, aunt Sally

-Our parser *can* parse all of this stuff, but it doesn't parse it with the
+Our parser *can* parse all of this stuff, but it doesn't parse it with the right
-right precedence or associativity.
-If you throw `a - b - c` at it, it will
+precedence or associativity.
+If you throw `a - b - c` at the parser, it will
-parse it like `a - (b - c)`, which isn't right.
-(Well, actually it is
+parse the nested expressions like `a - (b - c)`, which isn't right.
+(Well,
-*right*&mdash;associative that is.
+actually it is *right* -- associative that is.
 We need it to be *left*.)

-And this *last* step is where Pratt parsers go from pretty nice to totally
+And this *last* step where we fix that is where Pratt parsers go from pretty
-radical.
+nice to totally radical.
 We'll make two simple changes.
-We'll extend `parseExpression()` to
+We extend
-take a *precedence*&mdash;a number that tells which expressions can be parsed by
+`parseExpression()` to take a *precedence* -- a number that tells which
-that call.
-If it encounters an expression whose precedence is lower than we
+expressions can be parsed by that call.
+If `parseExpression()` encounters an
+expression whose precedence is lower than we allow, it stops parsing and returns
-allow, it just stops parsing and returns what it has so far.
+what it has so far.

 To make that check we need to know the precedence of any given infix
 expression.
-We'll do that by letting the parselet specify it:
+We'll let the parselet specify it:

 ```java
 public interface InfixParselet {